MatthiasDM/LCMS/README.md

 # Technical documentation

-Technical documentation will be found here and on the Github wiki page.
+Technical documentation will be found on the Github wiki page.

 # Contact